 - Its capacity is 5,000 passengers

-- Has three pools and an adult only Serenity Retreat
+- It has three pools and an adults-only Serenity Retreat

 - And of course, the Punchliner Comedy Club

-Cozumel is the largest inhabited island in Mexico and municipality in the Caribbean Sea off the eastern coast of Mexico’s Yucatan Peninsula, and opposite Playa del Carmen.
-The municipality is part of the state of Quintana Roo (source Wikipedia).
+Cozumel is the largest inhabited island in Mexico and a municipality in the Caribbean Sea off the eastern coast of Mexico’s Yucatan Peninsula, opposite Playa del Carmen.
+The municipality is part of the state of Quintana Roo (source: Wikipedia).

-Tourism drives the economy of Cozumel with visitors enjoying scuba diving and snorkeling.
-In fact, it has a reputation of being one of the best places in the world for these two activities.
-Cozumel is located on the second longest barrier reef in the world (known as the Belize Barrier Reef) and is home to marine species such as rays, turtles and multicolored fish.
+Tourism drives the economy of Cozumel, with visitors enjoying scuba diving and snorkelling.
+In fact, it has a reputation for being one of the best places in the world for these two activities.
+Cozumel is located on the second-longest barrier reef in the world (known as the Belize Barrier Reef) and is home to marine species such as rays, turtles and multicoloured fish.

 The main town, San Miguel de Cozumel, is a bustling place.
 In fact, as we were trying to make our way to the meeting point with our friends, we were constantly accosted by business staff trying to entice us into their stores.
 They actually succeeded on one occasion and my husband thought I had disappeared on him!

-One particular young fellow stopped me and said “what do you use for your skin care” and proceeded to literally pull me into his shop to give me a ‘free’ eye treatment (to remove my signs of aging, I guess).
-Five minutes later, I had beautifully tightened skin under one eye with a promise of looking like this every time I used the product.
-It also came with a price tag of almost $300 Canadian but he assured me I would pay much more than that in Canada (turns out he was right).
+One particular young fellow stopped me and said, “What do you use for your skincare?” and proceeded to literally pull me into his shop to give me a ‘free’ eye treatment (to remove my signs of aging, I guess).
+Five minutes later, I had beautifully tightened skin under one eye with the promise of looking like this every time I used the product.
+It also came with a price tag of almost $300 Canadian, but he assured me I would pay much more than that in Canada (turns out he was right).

-After assuring him I would think about it, we escaped only to be accosted a few doors down by another young fellow who asked the same question!
-When I told him I just had a ‘treatment’ he said, ‘Why didn’t he do both eyes?
-Come, I will do the other one for you!”
+After assuring him I would think about it, we escaped, only to be accosted a few doors down by another young fellow who asked the same question!
+When I told him I just had a ‘treatment’ he said, ‘Why don’t you have both eyes done?
+Come, I will do the other one for you.”
 At the risk of looking silly with one eye done and the other not, we bade him a hasty goodbye, telling him we had to meet someone.

 Chalo’s at Villablanca Hotel

-Our lunch destination, Chalos Antojitos Mexicanos at the Villablanca Hotel, was a 10-minute taxi ride away.
+Our lunch destination, Chalos Antojitos Mexicanos at the Villablanca Hotel, is a 10-minute taxi ride away.
 When we arrived, we found our friend waiting for us at a table near the pool.

-Our friend, Jason, is the one in the front on the left and that’s my husband and I directly behind him.
+Our friend, Jason, is the one in the front on the left, and that’s my husband and me directly behind him.

-Eventually, his other friends arrived – in total there were ten of us, including 5 other comedians.
-They were completely relaxed and there was much laughter and drinks during lunch.
+Eventually, his other friends arrived; in total, there were ten of us, including five other comedians.
+They were completely relaxed, and there was much laughter and drinking during lunch.
 My husband, who is also a comedian, really enjoyed spending time with these guys!

-The service was amazing – the comedians are well known there and are treated royally.
+The service is amazing; the comedians are well-known there and are treated royally.
 I had this amazing chicken dish with a creamy sauce.
 Yum!
 Before we left, we had two rounds of tequila shots sent over to our tables by the staff.
 Sweet!
-It’s not hard to see why they consistently get 5-Star reviews.
+It’s not hard to see why they consistently get 5-star reviews.
 If you like authentic Mexican food and are in the area, it is definitely worth eating there.

 All too soon, it was time to say goodbye.
-Our friend and new friends had to get back to their ships as a few of them were performing that night and we had a ferry to catch back to Puerto Morelos where we are staying.
+Our friends and new friends had to get back to their ships as a few of them were performing that night, and we had a ferry to catch back to Puerto Morelos, where we were staying.

 It was an amazing day and a wonderful experience.
 I can’t wait to get back to Cozumel and check it out properly.
-There are so many shops to go to, as long as I remember to stay away from the beauty salons (!) as well as an organic coffee place, Coz Coffee, I want to visit.
-Even though I have given up coffee for now, there is always a strong possibility I may start again; I think organic is the way to go.
+There are so many shops to go to, as long as I remember to stay away from the beauty salons!
+There is also an organic coffee place, Coz Coffee, that I want to visit.
+Even though I have given up coffee, for now, there is always a strong possibility I may start again.
+I think organic is the way to go.